moxystudio/node-proper-lockfile/README.md

     // Do something while the file is locked

     // Call the provided unlock function when you're done
-    // Note that you can optionally handle any unlock errors unlock(/* function (err) {
+    // Note that you can optionally handle unlock errors unlock(/* function (err) {
         if (err) {
             throw err;  // Unlock failed
         }

+        // Lock is released
     }*/)
 }, function (err) {
     // If we get here, the lock has been compromised